Best laptops for CyberLink PowerDirector 19 in 2023

 • Low price

-• Solid entry-level gaming and productivity performance
+• Solid entry-level gaming performance

 Cons

-• Weak GPU leads to poor frame rates
+• Weak GPU yields unsatisfactory frame rates

 $880